 With that out of the way, both these laptops are fairly well made and lightweight, offer good screen options, decent IO, and larger batteries than most other options in their niches, with very few exceptions, such as the LG Grams.

 At the same time, these struggle with demanding loads, so unless you plan to only use them for everyday multitasking, browsing, office apps, and video streaming, I’d look into something more powerful, perhaps one of those competent Ryzen 4000 notebooks or even beefier implementations of the Intel Core U hardware with Nvidia MX250 or MX350 graphics.
-There are plenty of good options out there, and we’ve covered many of those here on the site.
+There are plenty of good options out there, and we’ve covered many of those here on the site, including the Asus ZenBook 14X series.

 That mostly sums up our thoughts on these ZenBook series.
 Thanks for watching, and I’d also love to hear your thoughts on these two in the comment sections down below.